windows-server-2003/RedUnlocker/README.md

 Each script is for each version of GodMode9. __DO NOT USE WRONG VERSION__ or you'll write to unexpected location in RAM and may(not impossible) **BRICK** your console

-Use this at your own risk.
-I am not responsible for anything.
+<font color="Red">Use this at your own risk.</font> I am not responsible for anything.

 ## How to use
 1) Put the scripts somewhere under /gm9/scripts in your SD card.